The girl who inspired the Amber Alert: Remembering Amber Hagerman, 26 years later - NewsBreak

 A single eyewitness to Amber’s abduction told police he saw a black truck approach her as she rode in the parking lot across from his house.

-“The suspect ran up behind her, grabbed her under her arms and lifted her off of her bicycle,” said Detective Grant Gildon who was assigned to her case.‘Missing in America’: The search for Lauren Cho
+“The suspect ran up behind her, grabbed her under her arms and lifted her off of her bicycle,” said Detective Grant Gildon who was assigned to her case.Snowstorm confidence increasing for MLK weekend

 Four days later, Amber’s body was found in a creek bed a couple of miles from where she was taken and a medical examiner determined her cause of death to be cut wounds to the throat.
 While Amber’s case was never solved, detectives continue to hope for a tip that might lead to a break in the case.
 NewsNation’s Markie Martin learned that the single eyewitness in her abduction has died.